vbatoufflet/js-bytes/README.md

 Bytes
 =====

-Bytes is a library to parse and format byte sizes in JavaScript with native Intl support.
+Bytes is a library for working with byte sizes in JavaScript with native Intl support.

 ```js
 Bytes.fromBytes(1024).toString() // = 1 KiB